-Taking the right photos the first time saves you the BIG headache of having to return multiple times to projects in progress.
+Taking the right photos the first time saves you the BIG headache of returning to projects in progress multiple times.
 It also prevents delays in depreciation being released on the back end of the job.

 Take a look at the three most costly mistakes that contractors make when taking insurance photos and submitting them to the adjuster.